edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-12-16-elearning-trends-2021.md

 The pace of change across 2020 could be described as “warp speed.”

-With so much on-the-fly development and quick changes to safety protocols, training requirements, and work processes, a major corporate learning trend in 2021 will find businesses turning to pre-made training materials.
+With so much on-the-fly development and quick changes to safety protocols, training requirements, and work processes, a major corporate learning trend will find businesses turning to pre-made training materials.

 For example, two content curation tools that stand out include: